AMReX-Codes/amrex-tutorials/Docs/source/ML_Tutorial.rst

 Tutorials/ML
 ==========================

-In ML/PYTORCH there is an example of using a pre-trained Pytorch model in the AMReX framework.
-In this example we initialize data on a MultiFab, copy the data into a pytorch tensor, call the model, and load the result back into a MultiFab.
+In ML/PYTORCH there is an example of using a pre-trained PyTorch model in the AMReX framework.
+In this example we initialize data on a MultiFab, copy the data into a PyTorch tensor, call the model, and load the result back into a MultiFab.
 The example works on both the host and GPU.
-A model is included as an example (`/Exec/model.pt`).
+A model is included as an example (``/Exec/model.pt``).
-See ML/PYTORCH/README.md for libtorch download instructions.
+See ``ML/PYTORCH/README.md`` for ``libtorch`` download instructions.